Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 ## Model Selection

-The baseline model was simply a random sample of 1 or 0 with an equal chance of either case for each prediction.
+The baseline model was simply a random sample of 1 or 0 for each prediction, with an equal chance of either case.
 If we can't beat flipping a coin, there's no point in going any further.

-As explained at the end of the data section, predicting a 1 for every sample will be correct about 53% of the time, so the models should be better than 53% if they are doing anything right.
+As explained at the end of the data section, predicting a 1 for every sample will be correct about 53% of the time, so the models should also be better than 53% if they are doing anything right.

-After tuning the hyper-parameters for each model, the best performing on predicting the cross-validated train data for each model was compared to each other using accuracy when predicting the unseen test data, and the area under the Receiver Operator Characteristic (ROC) curve.
+After tuning the hyper-parameters for each model, the version with the highest prediciton accuracy on the train data was selected.
+Next each type of model's best performer was compared using accuracy when predicting the unseen test data, and the area under the Receiver Operator Characteristic (ROC) curve.
 The results are shown in the figure below:

 <p align="left">
 <img src="images/ModelSelection.png">